-4. Each Contracting Party shall have the right to refuse to grant the operating authorization referred to in paragraph (2) of this Article, or to impose such conditions as it may deem necessary on the exercise by a designated airline of the rights specified in Article (3) of this Agreement, in any case where the said Contracting Party is not satisfied that substantial ownership and effective control of that airline are vested in the Contracting Party designating the airline, its nationals, or both.
+- 4. Each Contracting Party shall have the right to refuse to grant the operating authorization referred to in paragraph (2) of this Article, or to impose such conditions as it may deem necessary on the exercise by a designated airline of the rights specified in Article (3) of this Agreement, in any case where the said Contracting Party is not satisfied that: - a. substantial ownership and effective control of that airline are vested in the Contracting Party designating the airline, its nationals, or both; - the airline is established in the territory of the other Contracting Party and is licensed in accordance with the applicable law of that Contracting Party; - c. the other Contracting Party has and maintains a principal place of business and effective regulatory control of the airline. - 5.
+When an airline has been so designated and authorized, it may begin at any time to operate the Agreed Services in whole or in part, provided that it complies with the applicable provisions of the Agreement and that a timetable is established in accordance with the provisions of this Agreement in respect of such services.